nareynolds/webapp-monorepo-seed/README.md

 # Webapp Monorepo Seed

-A Starter Monorepo for Webapps

-See the detailed explanations of this repo at https://nareynolds.github.io
+See the detailed explanations of this repo at https://nareynolds.github.io/webapp-monorepo-seed/